tahmmee/righthand/README.md

-# righthand
+# RightHand
-When verifying data, tell the left hand what the right hand is doing, so that errors aren't kept secret...
+Telling the left hand what the right hand is doing